manticoresoftware/manticoresearch/manual/Creating_an_index/Data_types.md

 <!-- example for field naming  -->

 Fields are named, and you can limit your searches to a single field (e.g. search through "title" only) or a subset of fields (eg. to "title" and "abstract" only).
-Manticore index format generally supports up to 256 fields.
+Manticore table format generally supports up to 256 full-text fields.

 <!-- intro -->
 ##### SQL: